georgetian3/WebIDE/README.md

 ```[VS Code] [watch-client    ] [xx:xx:xx] Finished compilation with x errors after xxxxx ms```

-After logging it, it will take a while for the IDE to load, this is to be expected.
+After logging in, it will take a while for the IDE to load, this is to be expected.